Subhansiddique2000/PhoneContacts/README.md

 # Phone Contacts
-This was a projectI started to practise my skills in OOP and ArrayLists
+This was a project I started to practise my skills in OOP and ArrayLists
 ## Project Requirements
 * Create a program that implements a simple mobile phone with the following capabilities.
 * Able to store, modify, remove and query contact names.